logicUSLIB/LogicUS.PL/README.md

 - **_LogicUS.PL.CSP_**: It defines the functions necessary for working with BigFormulas including its definition and a basic SAT Solver for solving some (little) CSP.

+- **_LogicUS.PL.HornRS_**: It provides the methods and structures for working with Horn Reasoning Systems: rules and facts definition, forward and backward chaining, conversion to Horn clauses, ...

-You can access to the installation guide, theoretical and practical contents, and more at [LogicUS](https://ramgonvictor.wixsite.com/logicus).
+You can access to the installation guide, theoretical and practical contents, and more at [LogicUS](https://www.cs.us.es/~fsancho/LogicUS/).